Basic Usage

 if err != nil {

-// Theoretically impossible, the request packet is invalid
+// theoretically impossible, request packet is illegal

 }